 PMI is useful for making quick, non-critical, go/no-go decisions .
 You'll need to use other techniques if you need to compare many different options, or if you need to explore some options in greater depth.
-For these situations, decision-making tools such as Grid Analysis or Decision Tree Analysis are more appropriate.
+For these situations, decision-making tools such as Decision Matrix Analysis or Decision Tree Analysis are more appropriate.

 It shouldn't take long to use PMI.
 Complete your analysis quickly, especially when you're working with a group: having a tight time limit pushes you to brainstorm issues without overanalyzing them.